AlexeyPlodenko/code-20210809-alexeyplodenko/README.md

 ## To start the project
 1. Navigate to the project's directory in CLI.
-2. Navigate to `/src/backend` and execute `composer install`.
-4. Navigate to the project's root directory and execute `docker-compose up`.
+2. Navigate to the project's root directory and execute `docker-compose up`.
+3. Navigate to `/src/backend`
+4. Execute `composer install`.
-5. Navigate to `/backend` and execute `php artisan migrate:fresh`.
+5. Execute `php artisan migrate`.
+6. Open `http://localhost/` in the browser for the UI.
+7. Run `php artisan test` to run the tests.

 # TODO
 * Properly model the employees in the DB and add a model into L for it.